Wentworth Institute of Technology

 • Mechanical Engineering

-Architecture is a four-year bachelor’s degree followed by the opportunity to apply to a one-year Master of Architecture (MArch) program.
-The MArch program is approved by the National Architectural Accreditation Board (NAAB), the Massachusetts Department of Higher Education (MDHE), and the New England Association of Schools and Colleges (NEASC).
+* Four-year bachelor’s degree followed by the opportunity to apply to a one-year Master of Architecture (MArch) program.
+The MArch program is approved by the National Architectural Accreditation Board (NAAB), the Massachusetts Department of Higher Education (MDHE), and The New England Association of Schools and Colleges (NEASC).

-Sports and Activities: 17 Division III athletic teams; more than 45 student activities and chapter memberships in professional associations
+Athletics and activities: 18 Division III athletic teams; more than 60 student activities and chapter memberships in professional associations

-Yellow Ribbon Program: Wentworth is a proud supporter of the Yellow Ribbon Program.
-Please visit wit.edu/yellowribbon for more information.
+Yellow Ribbon Program: Wentworth is a proud participant of the Yellow Ribbon Program; please visit wit.edu/student-life/military-connected for more information.